 Listening to each other and avoiding blame

-Remember to listen to each other rather than just saying what you want.
+Remember to listen to each other.
 You can then find a compromise that makes you both happy.
 It’s also important to talk to your partner without blame and ‘you’ statements.

 Try to avoid saying: